dubiacc/docs/en/hesse/vii-valid.md

 Transcript of a talk given by Fr.
 Hesse: "Why Catholics may doubt Whether Vatican II was a valid council"

-# Why Catholics may doubt Whether Vatican II was a valid council
+# Was Vatican II was a valid council?

 Having exhausted his demonstration of Vatican II's doctrinal errors, Fr.
 Hesse presents his most radical thesis: that Vatican II may not constitute a valid